takeshape/takeshape-starter-auth0-stripe/README.md

    available to purchase.

    - Go to the API tab, then to API Keys.
-   - Create a new API Key.
+   - Create a new API Key, name it whatever you like, `starter` would be fine.
    - Give it `Read` permissions.
    - Copy the key and save it somewhere.
 This is the only time you'll see it.